Klipper3d/klipper/docs/Contact.md

 better response by asking in a general 3d-printing forum or a forum dedicated to your printer hardware.

-Do not open a Klipper github issue to ask a question.
+Do not open a Klipper GitHub issue to ask a question.

 ## I have a feature request